Summary of Significant Accounting Policies

 Basic earnings per share for the Company’s common stock is calculated by dividing net income attributable to Alico common stockholders by the weighted average number of shares of common stock outstanding for the period.
 Diluted earnings per common share is similarly calculated, except that the calculation includes the dilutive effect of the assumed issuance of shares of common stock issuable under equity-based compensation plans in accordance with the treasury stock method, or any other type of securities convertible into common stock, except where the inclusion of such common shares would have an anti-dilutive effect.

-For the fiscal years ended September 30, 2020, 2019 and 2018, respectively, the Company issued 118,000, 10,000, and 300,000, respectively, stock options to certain executives and managers of the Company.
+For the fiscal years ended September 30, 2022, 2021 and 2020, respectively, the Company issued 0, 0, and 118,000 stock options to certain executives and managers of the Company.
 Non-vested restricted shares of common stock entitle the holder to receive non-forfeitable dividends upon issuance and are included in the calculation of diluted earnings per common share.

 Stock-based compensation is measured based on the fair value of the equity award at the grant date and is typically expensed on a straight-line basis over the vesting period.
 Upon the vesting of restricted stock, the Company issues common stock from common shares held in treasury.